Dajabón Province: Rivers

 The only important river in the province is the Dajabón River, also known as Masacre (from French Massacre).
 This river marks the Dominican-Haitian border from the city of Dajabón to its mouth.
 Other rivers are very short and they are tributaries of the Dajabon or the Artibonite rivers.

 Climate

 The climate of the province is a tropical climate, hot most of the year, but it is cooler on the mountains.

 Economy

 As in all border provinces in the Dominican Republic, there is little economic development.
 The trade with Haiti is important, mostly in the city of Dajabón.
 On the mountains, production of coffee and beans is an important activity.
 Rice and banana are produced in the northern part of the province, and cattle raising is important in the savannas around the city of Dajabón.

 Popular culture

 Dajabon is the reputed birthplace of famed Latin American singer Angela Carrasco, although she claims to have been born in Santo Domingo.
-As well as the birthplace of Nono, in El Pino City.